bwalshe/branchless/README.md

 If you want to get `gcc` to produce AVX2 SIMD code, then you need to enable `-ftree-vectorize` and also you need to tell `gcc` that it is OK to use AVX2 operations.
-By default, `gcc` will avoid using AVX2, as not all x86 CPUs have these instructions.
-Using the C example above, compiling with
+By default, `gcc` will avoid using AVX2, and will use the older MMX instructions instead as not all x86 CPUs have AVX2.

-`gcc -O2 -ftree-vectorize -mavx2` will produce a result very similar to the [SIMD assembler implementation](#v30-simd-implementation) of the capitalize function.
+Using the C example above, and compiling with `gcc -O2 -ftree-vectorize -mavx2` will produce a result very similar to the [SIMD assembler implementation](#v30-simd-implementation) of the capitalize function.
+So for this case, at least, you do not need to use intrinsics to get a good SIMD optimisation out of your C code.

-### Diagnosing issues with optimizations
+### Diagnosing Issues With Optimizations
 As shown above, the optimization can be sensitive to the initial C code that is supplied.
 Even if the implementation is logically equivalent, use of an `if` statement can result in the optimizer failing to find the right optimization.